Politics of Azerbaijan: Executive branch

-The head of state and head of government are separate from the country's law-making body.
-President is the head of the state and head of executive branch.
+President is the head of the state and chief of the executive branch.
 The people elect the president; the Vice President is appointed by the President and the Prime Minister is nominated by the President and confirmed by the National Assembly of Azerbaijan.
-Presidential term is 7 years.
-The President appoints all cabinet-level government administrators (ministers, heads of other central executive bodies) and heads of local executive bodies.
+Presidential term is seven years.
+The President appoints all cabinet-level government officials (ministers, heads of other central executive bodies) and heads of local executive bodies.

 Since 2008, the Constitution of Azerbaijan was amended, abolishing any term limit for the office of President.
-Last Constitutional reform took place in September 2016 and introduced the institute of vice presidency.
+Last Constitutional reform took place in September 2016 and introduced the office of Vice President.

 President

-According to the Constitution of the Republic of Azerbaijan, the President of the Republic of Azerbaijan is the head of state and has executive power.
+According to the Constitution of the Republic of Azerbaijan, the President of the Republic of Azerbaijan is the head of state and possesses executive power.
 The President of the Republic of Azerbaijan represents the country in internal and external affairs.
-The President of the Republic of Azerbaijan ensures the independence, territorial integrity of Azerbaijan, guarantees compliance with international treaties.
+The President of the Republic of Azerbaijan ensures the independence and territorial integrity of Azerbaijan, and guarantees compliance with international treaties.

-The President in Azerbaijan is elected for a 7-year term on the basis of general suffrage.
-Any citizen of the Republic of Azerbaijan has the right to vote, who has been living in Azerbaijani territory for more than 10 years, has a higher education and does not have dual citizenship and obligations to the other states, and also not convicted for a serious crime, can become a presidential candidate.
+The President in Azerbaijan is directly elected for a 7-year term, with the candidate required to have the right to vote, residing in Azerbaijani territory for more than 10 years, possess a higher education, lack citizenship or liabilities to the foreign states, and not convicted for a serious crime.

-The decision to dismiss the President of the Republic of Azerbaijan is put before the National Assembly on the initiative of the Constitutional Court on the basis of the Supreme Court's decision.
-The resolution on dismissal of the president is adopted by the majority (95/125) of the votes of the deputies of the National Assembly and within 7 days is signed by the chairman of the Constitutional Court.
+The President could be removed by the National Assembly following conviction by the Supreme Court, if the decision is adopted by three-quarters majority of the deputies.
+Otherwise, the President enjoys personal immunity.

-The President has the right to immunity.
-The authorization of the president include:
+The Constitution endows the President with the following powers: